uncommonman/phoneguestbook/README.md

 1. Something happens at Pin 7.
 (Which is connected to the handset "sensor").
 2. The Switch node figures out if it was lifting or putting down the handset that happened (off hook/on hook).
 3. The upper flow is for handset lifted.
     1. Rename previous recording from default name to one with a timestamp.
+Play greeting/prompt
     2. Set input to true for recording stage.
     3. Start recording.
     4. Kick off backup of audio to USB stick.